 Chase Wooten, Head Coach

-Chase Wooten is currently in his ninth season as head coach of the Northeastern State women’s soccer program.
+Chase Wooten is currently in his 12th season as head coach of the Northeastern State women’s soccer program.
 He was named to the position in January 2010 and is the third person to serve in this capacity since the sport was added in 1996.
 In 2018 the RiverHawks had another successful season, with a win over a top 5 nationally ranked team in the country.
 Advancing for post season for the 7th time in row.

 In 2017, NSU finished with a 15-3 and 9-2 in MIAA action.
 The 15 wins tied the school mark for wins in a season with the 2013 squad.
 The RiverHawks opened 2017 with 10 straight wins.
 The nine MIAA victories are the most under Wooten.